acgc99/Godot-AppComponents/addons/app_components/README.md

 With these components you design widgets as independent scenes, that are then attached to the pages/screens of your app (see [Project Showcase](#projectshowcase).

+Do not forget to check [Contributing](#contributing) if you are interested on this add-on.

+Lastly, this add-on has been tested on Windows 11 64-bits, I compiled it for other OS, but I could not test them.
+Feel free to open an issue is something is wrong.

 | About      | Current Release                     |
 |------------|-------------------------------------|
 | Version    | 1.0.0 **(under development)**       |